SchulzLab/RAPID/README.md

 `bash runTest.sh`

-and there should be the folder TestRapid created in the TestData folder.
+and there should be the folder TestRapid created by rapid_main.sh and TestCompare from rapid_compare.sh in the TestData folder.